Jay Adams: Family

 Adams' first wife was Alisha Adams, with whom he had a daughter, Venice.
 He also has a son, Seven, with ex-girlfriend Samantha Baglioni.

 Adams married Tracy Adams in 2011.
 They most recently resided in San Clemente, California, where Adams was an active member at a local church.

 Death

-Adams died of a heart attack on August 15, 2014.
+Adams died of a heart attack on August 15, 2014 in Puerto Escondido, a tourist resort town in the San Pedro Mixtepec municipality of Oaxaca, Mexico.
 A memorial funeral service was held in his honor at Venice Beach, California, on August 30, 2014.
 Surfers and skateboarders from across the country showed their respect by taking part in a traditional Hawaiian-style paddle-out tribute.
 A memorial skate session was held for Adams at the Venice Beach Skatepark by fellow skateboarders Tony Alva and Christian Hosoi.

 Two Venice-area murals have commemorated Adams.
 One is on the building site of the original Zephyr Skate Shop in Santa Monica.
 Shortly after his death, there was another on the surface of Venice Skatepark's bowl, featuring Adams alongside fellow Dogtown skater, the late Shogo Kubo, which has since been removed.